-Two NIH/NIAID funded projects are currently active within the AuCoin laboratory.
-Both of these projects rely on the identification of secreted or circulating microbial antigens that can be targeted for immunodiagnosis of disease.
-The AuCoin laboratory has utilized a novel platform technology termed “In vivo Microbial Antigen Discovery” or InMAD to identify such antigens.
-InMAD is currently identifying candidate diagnostic antigens secreted during infection with Burkholderia pseudomallei (melioidosis), Aspergillus fumigatus (invasive aspergillosis) and Francisella tularensis (tularemia).
+The primary focus of the AuCoin laboratory is to develop diagnostics and therapeutics for infectious diseases.
+Current funding includes three research grants through the National Institutes of Health.
+Two additional grants were recently secured through the Department of Homeland Security (DHS) and the Naval Research Laboratory (DoD).
+All these projects rely on the identification of secreted or circulating microbial antigens that can be targeted for diagnosis of disease.
+The AuCoin laboratory has developed a novel platform technology termed “In vivo Microbial Antigen Discovery” or InMAD to identify such secreted antigens.
+InMAD is currently being utilized to identify candidate diagnostic antigens secreted during infection with Burkholderia pseudomallei (melioidosis), Aspergillus fumigatus (invasive aspergillosis) and Francisella tularensis (tularemia).

 AuCoin, D.P.
-In vivo Microbial Antigen Discovery: finding the “needle in the haystack".
-Expert Rev. Mol.
-Diagn.
-2012.
+In vivo Microbial Antigen Discovery: finding the “needle in the haystack”.
 Expert Rev Mol Diagn.
 2012 Apr;12(3):219-21.

 AuCoin, D.P., D.E.
 Reed, N.L.
 Marlenee, R.A.
 Bowen, P. Thorkildson, B.M.
 Judy, A.G.
 Torres, T. R. Kozel.
 Polysaccharide Specific Monoclonal Antibodies Provide Passive Protection against Intranasal Challenge with Burkholderia pseudomallei.
 PLoS One.
 2012;7(4):e35386.